 CAPE is defined as the amount of energy a parcel of air would have if lifted a certain distance vertically through the atmosphere up to the LNB.
 Calculations of CAPE in this study assume that a surface parcel is represented by the mean temperature and moisture in the lowest 500 m of each sounding profile that was computed across the NRH1 domain and include irreversible moist-adiabatic processes.
-CAPE exhibits a distinct TCDC pattern and similar to other parameters that have been previously discussed, a diurnal CAPE signal is evident throughout the study period, and is especially pronounced from 05-08 Aug (Figs. 13 and 14).
-CAPE displays TCDC signals that are most pronounced from $R \sim 150-300$ km, has maximum values in the early morning hours between approximately local midnight and 0900 LST, minimum values from the late morning to late afternoon, and consistently low values (~0-500 J kg-1) inside of R~150 km.
-Diurnal variations in radiation tendency at critical levels appear to be impacting the environmental temperature profile and resulting LNB.
-The TCDC signals in CAPE in Figs. 13 and 14 appear to be in phase with the patterns of middle to upper-level (z~4-10 km) total radiation tendencies discussed in section 3.1 and shown in Fig. 3 and Figs. 6-8.
-Maxima in CAPE tend to occur during and shortly after periods of overnight net cooling, while minima occur during and shortly after periods of daytime net heating, suggesting that radiation tendencies in the middle to upper-levels are an important control on diurnal fluctuations of CAPE.
-It was hypothesized in section 3a (ii) that varying radiation tendencies at various radii from R=50-400 km may have important implications on the LNB and hence CAPE in the NRH1 environment.
-Throughout the study period, the radius range of R~50-100 km has little to no CAPE (0-500 J kg-1) and LNBs as low as 600-800 hPa, which may be related to persistent warming that occurs in the layer from z~4-6 km during both the daytime and nighttime (Fig. 6).
-The magnitude of this warming does fluctuate diurnally and appears to be contributing to the diurnal variability of CAPE (Figs. 13 and 14) and the LNB (Fig. 14).
+CAPE exhibits a distinct diurnal pattern and similar to other parameters that have been previously discussed, this signal is evident throughout the study period and is especially pronounced from 05-08 Aug (Fig. 12).
+CAPE displays diurnal signals that are most pronounced from R~150-300 km, has maximum values in the early morning hours between approximately local midnight and 0900 LST, minimum values from the late morning to late afternoon, and consistently low values (~0-500 J kg-1) inside of R~150 km.
+Diurnal variations in radiation tendency at critical levels appear to be impacting the environmental temperature profile and hence, the LNB and CAPE.
+The diurnal signals of the LNB and CAPE (Fig. 12) appear to be in phase with the patterns of middle to upper-level (z~4-10 km) total radiation tendencies that were previously discussed.
+It was hypothesized in section 3.1b that differing radiation tendencies at various radii from R=50-400 km may have important implications on the LNB and hence CAPE in the NRH1 environment.
+Throughout the study period, the radius range of R~50-100 km has little to no CAPE (0-500 J kg-1) and LNBs as low as 600-800 hPa, which may be related to persistent warming that occurs in the layer from z~4-6 km during both the daytime and nighttime (Fig. 8).
+The magnitude of this warming does fluctuate diurnally and appears to be contributing to the diurnal variability of CAPE and the LNB (Fig. 12).
 At radii of ~150-350 km, CAPE and the LNB fluctuate diurnally by as much as 1500 J kg-1 and 450 hPa respectively and are remarkably in phase throughout the day.
 As the LNB pressure level increases (decreases), corresponding CAPE values decrease (increase).
 It is also evident that at R=150-200 km, there is a general linear decrease (lowering) of CAPE (the LNB) as the simulation progresses.
 Over time, priming of the atmosphere becomes somewhat less favored at these radii, especially at R=150 km.